 If you prefer dark oily beans, you are free to do so.
 Still, I suggest you check this article about oily beans and some myths about them.
-In short, dark roasts aren’t necessarily bad, but the oily surface in coffee beans suggests that they are overcooked and already started losing their aroma and flavor.
+In short, dark roasts aren’t necessarily bad, but the oily surface of coffee beans suggests that they are overcooked and already started losing their aroma and flavor.
 In general, oily beans tend to stale faster and offer a bitter aftertaste, with lower caffeine content.

 The most convenience-oriented among us prefer a programmable auto-start for our morning rituals.
 Some coffee lovers instead prepare coffee themselves.

-I assume that anyone looking for a grind-and-brew coffeemaker will love to find a freshly brewed mug of coffee waiting for her without even pushing a single button.
-If that is your case, you will undoubtedly prefer the coffeemakers with the programmable auto-start feature.
+I assume anyone looking for a grind-and-brew coffeemaker will love to find a freshly brewed mug of coffee waiting for her without even pushing a single button.
+If that is your case, you will prefer the coffeemakers with the programmable auto-start feature.